Eleanor Lodge: Biography

 She was the youngest child, and only daughter, of Oliver Lodge (1826–1884), a china clay merchant, and his wife, Grace (née Heath) (1826–1879).
 Her siblings included Sir Oliver Lodge (1851–1940), physicist; Sir Richard Lodge (1855–1936), historian; and Alfred Lodge (1854–1937), mathematician.

 She studied history at Lady Margaret Hall until 1894.
 In 1895, Elizabeth Wordsworth asked her to come back to Lady Margaret Hall, where she became a librarian.
 She then studied in Paris, at the École des Chartes and the École des hautes études en sciences sociales, 1898–1899.
 In 1899, she started teaching History at LMH as a tutor, and was appointed as vice-principal in 1906.
 Although she expected to be appointed as the principal after Henrietta Jex-Blake retired, this didn't happen, and she decided to leave Oxford.
 She asked for a teaching job in Westfield College, London.
 She was in fact appointed as principal of this college, in succession to Bertha Phillpotts, in 1921.

 She was the first woman recipient of a D.Litt. by the University of Oxford, in 1928, which was awarded for her work in the field of modern history.
 She was honoured by a CBE in 1932.
 She died aged 66 on 19 March 1936 in Windsor, Berkshire and was buried at Wolvercote Cemetery, near Oxford.

+Private life

+Lodge was very close to Janet Spens who she met in 1911.
+They took lodged at the same address and then they hired a cottage from 1916 for nine years at Steeple Aston.
+They then bought a house together.
+Spens published "Eleanor Constance Lodge, Terms & Vacations" after she died in 1938.